4x4taco/perception/Perception_report.md

 ```
 I set my values to .6 and 1.1 for the min and max values respectively.
 I thought this did the best job of clipping the unwated information from the point cloud.

-The next filter applied in exercise one was the RANSAC segmentation.
-The purpose of the this filter allows ths user to identify unique shapes within an environment and then choose to extract the objects identified or the objects that represent the outliers.
+The next filter applied in exercise 1 one was the RANSAC segmentation.
+The purpose of this filter allows the user to identify unique shapes within an environment and then choose to extract the objects identified or the objects that represent the outliers.
 The code used to accomplish this task is shown below.

 ```python
 # Create the segmentation object